nbgjk/ve1/site/content/values/_index.md

 title: "About Us"
 image: /img/about-jumbotron.jpg
 values:
-  - heading: "Commercial Water Treatment System "
+  - heading: "Commercial Water Treatment Systems"
     text: >
       Pretreatment, process water/liquid treatment, waste water treatment, water recycle and product recovery using various physico-chemical processes for settling, clarification, filtration, and disinfection, membrane and technology.
     imageUrl: "/img/com1.jpg"
-  - heading: "Single origin"
+  - heading: "Sewage Treatment Plants"
     text: >
-      Single-origin coffee is coffee grown within a single known geographic origin.
-Sometimes, this is a single farm or a specific collection of beans from a single country.
-The name of the coffee is then usually the place it was grown to whatever degree available.
+      Sewage treatment is the process of removing contaminants from municipal wastewater, containing mainly household sewage plus some industrial wastewater.
+Physical, chemical, and biological processes are used to remove contaminants and produce treated wastewater that is safe enough for release into the environment.
-    imageUrl: "/img/about-single-origin.jpg"
+    imageUrl: "/img/prod1.jpg"
   - heading: "Sustainable farming"
     text: >
       Sustainable agriculture is farming in sustainable ways based on